Leonardo Menichini

 Leonardo Menichini (born 11 December 1953) is an Italian football manager and former player.
-He is in charge of club Pontedera.

 Playing career

 A defender, Menichini played for several top-flight teams, including AS Roma and Catanzaro, the latter under coach Carlo Mazzone.

 Coaching career

 Following his retirement from playing football, Menichini became a coach, serving alongside Carlo Mazzone from 1993 to 2003 with top-flight teams such as Cagliari, AS Roma, Napoli, Bologna, Perugia and Brescia.
 In 2003, he accepted an offer from newly promoted Serie A team Ancona to become the biancorossis boss; however, his first experience as head coach proved to be unsuccessful, since he was sacked after four weeks in charge of the team.

 In February 2005, Menichini returned into football, replacing Salvo D'Adderio at the helm of Sassari Torres, who were in danger of relegation in the Serie C1, and then leading his side to maintain their own place in the third-highest Italian division.

 Menichini then moved to Albania as head coach of KF Tirana in 2005–06; however, he was sacked in November 2005 due to disagreements with the board, leaving the club in second place.
 He then returned to work alongside Mazzone from February to June 2006, during the latter's unsuccessful spell as Livorno head coach.

 In April 2008, Menichini was appointed as the new head coach of Serie C2 promotion hopefuls Lumezzane, replacing Mario Petrone, who was sacked following a string of four consecutive defeats.
 Under his tenure, Lumezzane qualified to the promotion playoffs and ultimately won them, thus ensuring a place in the Lega Pro Prima Divisione 2008–09.
 He was subsequently confirmed at the helm of the club for the upcoming season.